anjarabus/fastapi-react-electron-app/README.md

 ## Things to watch out for:

 1. PyInstaller is tested on MacOS, Windows and Linux, but cannot cross-compile.
 If you want to make a Windows app, you need to build the app on Windows.
+Additionally, PyInstaller seems to be quite version-specific: If you test the app on a Mac with an OS older than the one used to build the app, the Python back-end may not work (this was my experience, and upgrading the OS fixed the issue).

 2. Currently, `asar: false` is set in `electron-builder.config.js`.
 To build with asar, you might need to spend some time figuring out how to unpack the scripts you need to call from main.js.

 3. If you get an error that says something like `ENODIR ... symLink ...
 Contents/Versions/Python` (I don't remember the exact wording) when running `npm run electron-build`, try downgrading your version of electron-builder (some people say downgrading to `"electron-builder": ^23.0.0` worked for them).